-Annually provides housing and recovery services to more than 1,000 women and children who are survivors of domestic violence in Washington, DC, and outreach to 17,000 households.
-Founded in 1976.
+Since 1976, provides homes and supportive recovery services to 1,000 women, children and families who are survivors of domestic violence in Washington, DC every year.

 Our vision is to enable the largest number of people we serve to achieve stable housing, trauma recovery, mental health, addiction recovery, employment and abuse-free relationships.
 Each client has their story, and House of Ruth strives to make the ending a happy one.